woosting/turris-notes/howtos/lxc/snapshots/container-creation.md

 # Container creation procedure

-1. Create the BTRFS subvolume to host the container
+1. Create the BTRFS subvolume that will to host the container:

     `# btrfs subvolume create /srv/lxc/<containername>`: